Scew5145/Ewing_CSCI2270_FinalProject/README.md

 # CSCI2270 Final Project
 This Project is designed to create a randomly seeded competition bracket.
 All public methods are documented here.
 Feel free to bother me with questions if you need help understanding some part of my code that I didn't properly comment.
+#Dependencies
+None.
+Program should run when all .cpp files are compiled together.

+#How to Install
+Just compile the .CPP files together.
+The program takes no command line arguments, as file names and actions to be preformed will come from user input once the program starts.

 #Public Functions
 Constructors: